 Homemade Cream of Chicken Soup

-Homemade Cream of Chicken Soup is well seasoned, creamy and delicious.
-Quick and easy to make with simple ingredients.
+Homemade Cream of Chicken Soup is creamy and full of savory flavor.
+Easy to make with simple ingredients.
 Recipe and photography by Beverly Davis for CornbreadMillionaire.com.

 Homemade Cream of Chicken Soup (4 cups)

 Pour chicken stock in saucepan.
 Do not turn on heat.